oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 Using C# Unity – Huge Abstract Boardgames
 Different ideologies
-A tool to analise other games use of Propaganda Archiving a war experience—> Be a hero within this history Only talking about specific army games and their ideology.
+A tool to analyse other games use of Propaganda Archiving a war experience—> Be a hero within this history Only talking about specific army games and their ideology.